getpopper/popper/docs/sections/guides.md

 - `--no-browser` tells jupyter to not expect to find a browser in the docker container.
 - `--allow-root` runs JupyterLab as a root user (the recommended method for running Docker containers), which is not enabled by default.

-Paste the generated link in a browser to access Jupyter Lab.
+Follow the generated link in a browser to access Jupyter Lab.

 ### Package management

 It can be difficult to guess in advance which software libraries will be needed.
 Instead, update the workflow requirements as you go using one of the package managers available for Python.

 #### conda

 Conda is recommend for package management because it has better dependency management and support for compiled libraries.
-While executing the `notebook` step interactively, install package as needed using:
+When executing the `notebook` step interactively, install package as needed using (the easiest way to access the container's command line in this situation is Jupyter Lab's terminal interface):

 ```bash
 conda install PACKAGE [PACKAGE ...]